-Gov. LePage gives snarky response to student’s concerns about net neutrality
+LePage dashes off unhelpful response to student’s concerns about loss of net neutrality

 Osgood showed the letter to her grandfather, Rick Osgood, a LePage supporter who didn’t like the tone of the governor’s response.

-Rick Osgood has voted for LePage twice, and backs much of what the governor is doing in Maine, but does not like the governor’s response to his granddaughter’s letter, calling it “just a snide remark.”
+Rick Osgood has voted for LePage twice and supports much of what the governor is doing in Maine, but he called LePage’s message “just a snide remark.”

-Osgood said he realizes that the governor “has plenty to do,” but feels that if he had the time to write the comment, he could have explained his feelings on the issue.
+Osgood said he realizes that the governor “has plenty to do,” but if LePage had the time to write the comment, he could have explained his views about the elimination of net neutrality.

+“I think he could have explained a little more than one little sentence,” Osgood said.

-Both Hope and her grandfather wonder how LePage can sign legislation to give students iPads for school use, and then write a letter with that response to a question how changes in internet access could affect their use.
+Hope and her grandfather wondered how LePage could sign legislation to give students iPads for school work, then show no concern about how changes in internet access could affect their use.

-“I’m not a computer savvy person,” Rick Osgood said.
+“I’m not a computer-savvy person,” Rick Osgood said.
 He thinks students “ought to learn to read, write and do arithmetic before they ever use a computer.

-“But in this day and age, they need the computer.
+But in this day and age, they need the computer.
 Reading a book is fine, but it isn’t the answer.”

-But he’s changed his mind about one thing.
+But Osgood has changed his mind about one thing.

-“I voted for him, but I shan’t again,” Rick Osgood said.
-“If he decides to run in the Senate, he has one less vote.”
+“I voted for him, but I shan’t again,” he said.
+“If he decides to run for the Senate, he has one less vote.”